shina07/cs374_HCI/DP6/report.md

 #### Implementation skill

 We had difficulty to maintain current data like login session and recent plan because we were not allowed to use server.
 So we maintained these values through URL.
 After the user log in, login page hand on the user id info to main page.
 Then, main page should give informations including user id, date, recent plan, etc to other pages.
-To do this, I learned how can I parse the current URL.
-I first parsed URL and got user id value, and after all of the database are loaded, attached values to href attribute of a tags.
+To do this, I first parsed URL and got user id value, and after all of the database are loaded, attached values to href attribute of a tags.
+It was a little hard coded but simple way without server.

 ## Studio Reflections

 You can go [here](https://docs.google.com/document/d/1Ti5ADdcaYSER7k4I_McWusfxXzvpgzDOh0VF05OcKIg/edit) and read DP6 feedbacks.

 1. Some buttons are too small to click.
 (Especially in add page)
->
+>We are going to edit interface of 'add' page to make buttons more intuitive to

 2. The function to change the order of workouts seems to need.
->
+>We planned the function to delete but didn't think of the function to change.
+We will add it soon.

 3. In the rest mode, buttons are too close.
->
+>We added interval between them.

 4. To give alert when the rest time is too long might be good.
->
+>We think the alert might be somewhat annoying to our users, so we just changed the color of timer.

 5. It is hard to count the weight or reps up by just one.
->
+>We already know about that problem, so we added +5 and -5 buttons to support to count up largely.

 6. When user select the date in calendar, cannot know which date is selected.
->
+>Color of selected date is different from others, it is light blue when others are blue.
+But if you didn’t recognize this, we will change the color of selected date into other color.
+Also, we will change the color of today into another color, then there will be three types of color.

 7. Cannot delete the workout sets which have been created.
->
+>We planned that users can delete a plan by swiping it in paper prototype, but we didn’t develop yet.
+We will add deletion soon.

 8. When done, does it need the rest time timer on the upper layer of the last 'done' set?
->
+>User may click the done button by fault or want to know the current workout information like name, set number or progress.
+It is why we made timer page to modal and added back button.